roshanpawar17/test-ng16-app/angular-notes.md

 -> Component Initialization = The entire process of creating, setting up, rendering, and running lifecycle hooks of a component.

+-> Change Detection Run's on:

+  1. When @Input property change
+  2. When DOM event happend (click, change)
+  3. on setTimeout, setInterval
+  4. on API Calles

 * Step 1: Component Class is Instantiated

 -> Angular creates an instance of your component class.